Skip to main content

 When With notice is selected, the Notice duration field appears automatically.

-Several native fields work together within the contract summary:
+Several native fields work together within the contract summary panel:

 • Duration type ↔ Initial end date